Comparison Summary: Kratom vs. Weed

 Kratom Mechanism of Action

-The opiate receptors act as a gateway for messages traveling up the spinal cord and into the brain.
+The opioid receptors act as a gateway for messages traveling up the spinal cord and into the brain.
 They can either increase or decrease the volume of pain signals before they enter the brain where they’re perceived.
 By stimulating these receptors, pain signals are muted (thus reducing the perception of pain).

 Cannabis Mechanism of Action

 Much like kratom, the effects of cannabis are the result of many compounds rather than just one.
 There’s a group of compounds called cannabinoids.
-There are well over 100 of these compounds, but the most predominant, by far, including THC (tetrahydrocannabinol), CBD (cannabidiol), and CBC (cannabichromene).
+There are well over 100 of these compounds, but the most predominant, by far, include THC (tetrahydrocannabinol), CBD (cannabidiol), and CBC (cannabichromene).

 THC is the main ingredient in marijuana that makes users feel high.
 It activates a system called the endocannabinoid system, which is integrated with our neurological system throughout the body.
 Activating these receptors in the brain causes a release of serotonin that results in the perceptual changes induced by the plant.